chesterbeckett/chesterbeckett.github.io/_posts/2024-07-19-CrowdStrike.md

 27. Detach the now repaired disk from Staging VM.
 28. Go to affected VM and SWAP OS Disk to new Disk.
 VM > Disks > Swap OS Disk.
 29. Boot affected server.

+## Automatic Repair Option

+You can follow this guide from MSFT on using their Repair tool.

+> <a href="https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/windows/repair-windows-vm-using-azure-virtual-machine-repair-commands" target="_blank">Repair a Windows VM by using the Azure Virtual Machine repair commands</a>

+You can run it in the Cloud Shell via the Portal, or a local Azure CLI install on your workstation.

+This will build out the Repair resources for you and manage the attaching/detaching of the disk.

+There is also a cleanup process once complete.

+But you will still need to run the Boot Loader repair via the Repair VM as per my steps above, for Gen V2 VMs.
+The repair process doesnt automate that.

 ## Related Links